YoungWonSon/Data_Science-Term_Project-Team3/README.md

 To analyze the impact of global external shocks on domestic oil prices, building a predictive model to help students commuting by car and transport workers proactively respond to oil price fluctuations.

-# Performed Exploratory Data Analysis (EDA) for the global fuel crisis dataset.(seojangwon)
+# 2.Performed Exploratory Data Analysis (EDA) for the global fuel crisis dataset.(seojangwon)
 Checked dataset structure and column information Analyzed missing values
 Investigated abnormal error values such as 999.0 and -99.0